The Collector (1965 film): Plot

-Freddie is a lonely, socially-awkward young man who purchases a 17th century farmhouse with winnings he has earned from the football pools.
+Freddie Clegg is a lonely, socially awkward young man who purchases a 17th-century Kent farmhouse with winnings he has earned from the football pools.
 An amateur entomologist, he spends his time capturing butterflies, of which he has a large collection.
-Frederick begins stalking a bourgeois London art student named Miranda Grey.
-One day, Frederick follows Miranda into a pub in Hampstead before abducting her on the street, incapacitating her with chloroform.
+He begins stalking a bourgeois London art student named Miranda Grey.
+One day, he follows Miranda into a pub in Hampstead before abducting her on the street, incapacitating her with chloroform.

 Miranda awakens inside the cavernous, windowless stone cellar of Freddie's farmhouse, which he has adorned with a bed, furnishings, clothing, painting tools, and an electric heater.
 She assumes she has either been taken for ransom or to be used as a sex slave and insists to Freddie that her father is not wealthy.
 Freddie explains he is not seeking sex or ransom; he explains that he and Miranda used to ride on the same bus years earlier in Reading and that he continued to follow her into London after she enrolled in art school.
 When he proclaims his love for Miranda, she fakes appendicitis as a ploy to escape but is caught.
 Freddie agrees that he will free Miranda after four weeks, an allotted period he believes will allow her to "get to know him".

 Freddie gradually allows Miranda small luxuries, such as leaving the cellar to obtain sunlight and take baths in the house under his supervision.
 When he fondles her aggressively, she tells him she will not fight him should he rape her, but that she will lose all respect for him.
-During one of her baths, Freddie's neighbour, Colonel Whitcombe, arrives at the farmhouse to introduce himself, resulting in Freddie gagging Miranda and tying her to pipes in the bathroom.
+During one of her baths, Freddie's neighbor, Colonel Whitcombe, arrives at the farmhouse to introduce himself, resulting in Freddie gagging Miranda and tying her to pipes in the bathroom.
 She floods the bathroom in an attempt to get Whitcombe's attention, but Freddie diverts him, claiming his girlfriend inadvertently left the tub running.

-Freddie recurrently mentions one of Miranda's boyfriends, with whom he observed her socialising on numerous occasions.
+Freddie recurrently mentions one of Miranda's boyfriends, with whom he observed her socializing on numerous occasions.
 He allows Miranda to write a letter to her mother but discovers a small piece of paper in the envelope asking for help, and tears the letter apart in front of her.
 During a conversation about art and literature, Miranda further alienates Freddie, who accuses her of being an elitist.
 He proclaims that they could never be friends in "the real world".